 The student's financial aid eligibility will be reinstated for the upcoming semester upon approval of the students appeal letter and a proposed academic plan.
 The Financial Aid Committee reserves the right to add additional requirements to the Academic Plan.

 Resources Available for Students:

-- The Director for Undergraduate Success

 - Student Success Center

 - WU Student Counseling Services Health Center

 - Campus Ministry

-- Career Development Center

 Student Information

 Student Rights and Responsibilities